tzhang-nmdp/Clinical_Genomics_Agent/README.md

 # Clinical Genomic Agent

-A FastAPI-based ReAct agent for the CIBMTR database that answers clinical and genomic questions through a hybrid retrieval pipeline.
+A FastAPI-based ReAct agent proposed for the CIBMTR database that answers clinical and genomic questions through a hybrid retrieval pipeline.
 It exposes a web chat UI and a WhatsApp webhook, and runs fully locally using a quantised Gemma model via llama.cpp.

 ---